alimiracle/UPMS/README.md

 this mean you can install, uninstall, update, remove the Packages useing any Package Manager you want

 its use apt-get as back end
-in this time its can simulate dnf, slackpkg, pacman, zypper
+in this time its can simulate dnf, slackpkg, pacman, zypper, Portage

 to install the program
 Change files Permissions to Executable